www.icicleUK.com

 Brief Course Itinerary

 One of the delights of snowshoeing is that, unlike skiing or climbing, you can go out in all levels of visibility and snowfall, and have a great day.
-The Swiss Valais is blessed with hundreds of great snowshoeing areas, and so the itinerary can be flexed on any day to take account of better weather or snow conditions, to ensure that you sample the best on offer.
+This region of the Western Alps is blessed with hundreds of great snowshoeing areas, and so the itinerary can be flexed on any day to take account of better weather or snow conditions, to ensure that you sample the best on offer.
 The itinerary below is to provide you with a taster of what you could achieve, and isn't fixed in stone.
 We get many clients who come back year after year to repeat this course, but they need never repeat a route they have done before.
 Your guide will have a massive local knowledge and experience.

 Sunday

 Travel to Chamonix to arrive for the 17:00 check-in followed by and course safety and itinerary briefings.
-There is time for kit checks or rental of equipment.
-Briefings are over by 20:00 and the Chamonix hosts accompany the group to pre-dinner drinks.
+There is time for kit checks or rental of equipment (see inclusions below for what you are provided as part of the course price).
+Briefings are over by 18:00 and the Chamonix hosts accompany the group to pre-dinner drinks.
 Some clients opt to travel out a day or two early to get their hill legs back and to explore the town.
-Extra nights accommodation are often possible from £30pp.
 Night in Chamonix.

 Monday